ONLINE+OFFLINE+HUMAN: It’s what’s working in marketing and sales today

 It’s a tangible touch point of value, and there are many options to heighten the impact, vs. the ‘mass’ impersonal approach of many channels, both online and offline.
 Humans respond to appreciation.”

-Long-time colleague, Jouette Travis, former SVP, OMD, and former Managing Director at Focus, Carat Dentsu, shares the customer messaging experience like this:
+Long-time colleague, Jouette Travis, former SVP, OMD, and former Managing Director at Focus, Carat Dentsu, shares the customer experience:

 Let the user specify how they want to be contacted (and contracted).
 Instead of pushing a channel on them, let your online and offline channels form naturally.
 For example, American Airlines lets you choose text, voice or e-mail, plus apps and more.